JulienSchoener/JulienSchoener/README.md

 # 👋 Hi, I'm Julien
  My fascination with automation, sparked by experiences in my former banking sector role, has only grown with the advancements in AI.
- This interest, reminiscent of the intrigue I felt while playing Nintendo games in my childhood, drives my passion for exploring and contributing to the field of automation and AI.
+ This interest, reminiscent of the intrigue I felt while playing the first Nintendo games in my childhood, drives my passion for exploring and contributing to the field of automation and AI.

 ## About Me
 - Transitioning from a career in banking to technology, I bring a unique blend of analytical skills, creativity (as an award-winning photographer), and a multilingual background (fluent in 6 languages).
 My approach to development is both imaginative and pragmatic, aimed at delivering practical solutions.
 Being proactive and proficient in communication are among my strengths.